intel/FPGA-Devcloud/main/Public_Devcloud_Access_Instructions/README.md

 ![browse_for_sshkey](https://user-images.githubusercontent.com/56968566/67717776-9c538380-f98b-11e9-90a4-3cbf01043f88.png)

-Navigate to where your Devcloud access key is located.
+Navigate to where your Devcloud access key is located in the folder .ssh.
 Select the options box on the bottom right that says, “Putty Private Key Files” and switch it to “All Files”.
 Select your Devcloud key .txt file.

 ![putty_private_key_files](https://user-images.githubusercontent.com/56968566/67717790-a37a9180-f98b-11e9-8bed-4af4fbb5df50.png)